aneoconsulting/ArmoniK.Admin.GUI/unit_test_formation.md

 For testing a service with dependencies, we need to use more tools.

 We are going to work with Storage service for example.
-Ou Storage service have 2 others services injected.
+Our Storage service has 2 others services injected.
 DefaultConfigService and Storage.
 For testing methods linked with these injected services and reflect dependency injection , we are going to mock them.